rantahar/Lattice-Field-Theory/source/index.rst

 The integral in the partition funtion has a very high dimension and cannot practically be performed directly.
-We introduce the Heat Path algorithm here and will cover other Monte Carlo methods in later chapters.
+We introduce the Heat Bath algorithm here and will cover other Monte Carlo methods in later chapters.
 Monte Carlo methods perform very well when calculating high dimensional integrals.

 In the Ising model, the integral reduces to a sum over all possible configurations of the spins.
-At constant temperature (in a heat path), the probability of finding the model in a given state should be equal to the Boltzmann weight.
+At constant temperature (in a heat bath), the probability of finding the model in a given state should be equal to the Boltzmann weight.

 .. math::